Ria Zmitrowicz

-Ria Zmitrowicz (born 1990/1991) is an actress.
+Ria Zmitrowicz is a British actress.
 She is known for her work in theatre, earning WhatOnStage and Manchester Theatre Award nominations, and her role in the BBC drama Three Girls (2017).
-She was named a 2018 BAFTA Breakthrough Brit.

-Early life
+Early life and education

-Zmitrowicz was born in Spain and grew up in Surrey and Hampshire.
+Zmitrowicz was born in Spain and grew up in Berkshire, Surrey, and Hampshire.
 She attended the Sixth Form College, Farnborough.

 She joined the National Youth Theatre (NYT) at sixteen and moved to London when she was eighteen.

 Career

+Theatre

 Playwright and actor Luke Barnes, whom Zmitrowicz met through the NYT, cast her in his play Chapel Street, which premiered at The Old Red Lion, Islington before going on to play at the Edinburgh Fringe Festival and the Bush Theatre.
 This helped Zmitrowicz secure an agent.
 She then landed a role in Arinzé Kene's God's Property alongside Kingsley Ben-Adir at Soho Theatre.

+In 2015, she played Chloe Coverly in Arcadia with the English Touring Theatre and Mary Warren in The Crucible at the Royal Exchange, Manchester.
+The latter earned her a nomination at the Manchester Theatre Awards.
+She also appeared in Four Minutes Twelve Seconds.